 When you buy a new air filter, check the manufacturer's recommendations for the replacement program.
 For example, if you have young children at home, it's a good idea to use high-quality pleated air filters and change them every two months.
 As a general rule, most average drivers should be able to go a year or two before needing a new air filter.
 After a period of smoky days with poor outdoor air quality, inspect the air filter to see if it needs to be replaced.

-As a general rule, a lower occupancy of the home extends the life of the air filter, while a higher occupancy of the home reduces it.
-A vacation home where you only live part-time, for example, will need far fewer filter changes than a large family home with numerous occupants.
-Like vehicle air filters, cabin air filters should also be changed regularly as part of routine vehicle maintenance.
+The occupancy of your home also affects how often you need to change your air filter.
+A vacation home where you only live part-time will need far fewer filter changes than a large family home with numerous occupants.
+Cabin air filters should also be changed regularly as part of routine vehicle maintenance.